 Undergraduates: Get your team together!

 This competition is for you!
-To compete for a piece of the $215,000 in cash prizes, start by forming a team and recruiting a team advisor (someone who could travel with you to Minneapolis if your team is selected as a Top 25 Finalist).
+To compete for a piece of the $215,000 in cash prizes, start by forming a team and recruiting a team advisor.
 Then, start developing your video and slides promoting your business idea.
 Rules and information are below.
 Get in touch with your entrepreneurship faculty or center director for more information and to make sure your school is participating.
 Please let them know they can contact us at [email protected] with questions or to say Hello!

 Rules for Student Teams

 - Must be all undergraduate students registered during 2021 spring semester, or have graduated no earlier than Fall 2020

 - Must attend a 4 year college or university in North America

 - Must have a team advisor who is on the faculty or center staff at the university

 - Teams must have at least 2 and no more than 5 members